 What are the most reliable bullish candlestick patterns in 2026?

-The most reliable bullish candlestick patterns in 2026 are the Morning Star, Bullish Engulfing, and Hammer, all of which demonstrate success rates exceeding 64% in multi-asset backtesting.
+The most reliable bullish candlestick patterns are the Morning Star, Bullish Engulfing and Hammer, in that order.
 The Morning Star identifies a three-candle reversal formation where a large bearish candle is followed by a small doji (indecision) candle, then a large bullish candle that closes well into the bearish candle’s body.
-Modern success rates show that the Morning Star pattern achieves a 71% accuracy rate when appearing at established demand zones (XS.com, 2026), making it the current cycle leader.
+It is the most dependable of the three because the three-candle structure forces the market to show exhaustion, indecision and then commitment in sequence, and it is at its strongest when it forms at an established demand zone.

-The Bullish Engulfing pattern reveals the power of a large bullish candle body completely “swallowing” the previous bearish candle’s range, a 68% success rate in 2026 backtesting.
-The Hammer pattern measures a candle with a long lower wick signaling the market’s rejection of lower prices, establishing a 64% historical success rate.
-Three White Soldiers identify sustained, high-conviction buying pressure through three consecutive bullish candles with minimal pullback, each closing near its high (XS.com, 2026).
+The Bullish Engulfing pattern reveals the power of a large bullish candle body completely “swallowing” the previous bearish candle’s range.
+The Hammer is a candle with a long lower wick, signalling the market’s rejection of lower prices; it is the weakest of the three on its own because it is a single candle.
+Three White Soldiers identify sustained, high-conviction buying pressure through three consecutive bullish candles with minimal pullback, each closing near its high.
 The trend reversal signals in Forex framework provides comprehensive analysis of how these patterns integrate with broader reversal mechanics.
-The XS.com: Top 10 Bullish Candlestick Patterns for 2026 resource documents these reliability rankings in detail.
+The Morning star reference sets out the structural definition of the three-candle formation.

 Ready to Elevate Your Trading?